ilkkamtk/wop/node.md

 * Dependency versions can be specified as specific, greater/lower than, ranges, etc.

 ## Initializing new project
-Run `npm init` and answer all the interactive questions to populate simple package.json
+Run `npm init` and answer all the interactive questions to populate simple package.json (hint: first create a remote git repository (in gitlab or github or ...), clone it locally and run the `npm init` in that cloned directory).

 ## Installing dependencies
 Install all dependencies (dependencies & devDependencies):